fghamacha/formation-page/docs/Docker.md

 ```
 sudo docker run -dt --name docker2 ubuntu:16.04
 ```

-!!! note

-    -   d (detach): Run container in background and print container ID
-    -   i (interactive): Keep STDIN open even if not attached
-    -   t (tty): Allocate a pseudo-TTY
+Note:: -d (detach): Run container in background and print container ID -i (interactive): Keep STDIN open even if not attached -t (tty): Allocate a pseudo-TTY
 Use the following combination of keys instead: CTRL + P + Q. This command allows to leave the container without turning it off.
 If you use the exit command again within the container, it will shut down